-- 1 Add a particle system
+- 1 Add a Particle System

-- 2 Change settings in the Particle Inspector
+- 2 Change Settings in the Particle Inspector

-- 3 Particle package
+- 3 Particle Package

-Add a particle system
+Add a Particle System

 Select 「Game Object」→「Effects」→「Particle System」 from the menu bar.

-|Pause||The animation will pause by clicking it.|
+|Pause||The animation will pause by clicking this.|

-|Restart||The animation will restart by clicking it.|
+|Restart||The animation will restart by clicking this.|

-|Stop||The animation will disappear by clicking it.|
+|Stop||The animation will disappear by clicking this.|

 |Playback Speed||This is the playback speed of the animation.
 You can edit it by changing the number, or by moving the arrow on the right.|